ossained/teleconnet_pipeline/README.md

 SQLAlchemy

-Goal: Store the cleaned data in a structured, query‑optimized environment.
+Goal: Store the cleaned data in a structured, query optimized environment.

 STEP 6 — Insights & Operational Use
 Once the pipeline loads clean data into the database, TeleConnect can: